mosi-arch/research/Mathematics/08-new-calender-algorithm.md

 ### Can we use this calendar in something?
 Yes, but this is just my algorithm for a "competition".\
 You need to produce "culture" for real life, but you can use this for a "game" like an open world game.

+---

+> this algorithm made by me in the year 2000. iran, shiraz